Final Review: Problem Sets 2

 filter_dict

-that takes a dictionary and returns a new dictionary containing only key-value pairs where the key’s paired value is greater than a given threshold.Example Usage:
+that accepts a dictionary and returns a new dictionary containing only key-value pairs where the key’s paired value is greater than a given threshold.Example Usage:

 print(filter_dict({'apple': 10, 'dog': 2, 'banana': 7}, 4)) # Expected Output: {'apple': 10, 'banana': 7}